- Offered for Year: 2023/24

 Assessment Rationale And Relationship

-Written examination ensures learning of theoretical concepts and is an appropriate way to assess problem solving skills under the time constraint as required in industry.
+Written examinations ensure learning of theoretical concepts and are an appropriate way to assess problem solving skills under the time constraint as required in industry.

-In the case of alternative assessments for semester 1 (50% of the module mark) and Semester 2 (25% of the module mark) being necessary due to circumstances, the Module Leader will in discussion with the DPD and the University, discuss possible acceptable online alternatives, such as a take home exam delivered online with a set time limit to complete (24 hours or less as deemed appropriate).
+In the case of alternative assessments for semester 1 and Semester 2 being necessary due to circumstances, the Module Leader will in discussion with the DPD and the University, discuss possible acceptable online alternatives, such as a take home exam delivered online with a set time limit to complete (24 hours or less as deemed appropriate).

 Group project demonstrates that students can analyse and interpret real world data.